A Positive Quote for Now

 Picture related to the title of the story

-With permission, I have extracted this picture-quote from StP Communications.
+With permission, I've extracted this picture-quote from StP Communications.
 All rights reserved worldwide.

-I also remember how Paddy, my immediate elder brother, constructed small huts as we grazed cattle during the 1993 December holiday.
-He used blades of wild grass that grew abundantly in the grazing field.
-Whenever it rained, we took shelter in the huts, dainty though they were.
+I also remember Paddy making small huts as we grazed cattle, using blades of wild grass that grew abundantly in the grazing field.
+When it rained, we sometimes took shelter in the huts, dainty though they were.

 ---------------------------------------------------------------------